hirrasaadsheikh/ForexTradingBot/README.md

 ### checks the open orders and used to perform buy and sell trading

 ### CheckExit ->
-### If their is an error then exits from the trade
+### If there is an error then exits from the trade